Lullaby (Palahniuk novel): Structure

 Lullaby uses a framing device, alternating between the normal, linear narrative and the temporal end after every few chapters.
 Palahniuk often uses this format alongside a major plot twist near the end of the book which relates in some way to this temporal end (what Palahniuk refers to as "the hidden gun").

 Lullaby starts with Mr. Streator talking to the reader, narrating where he is today and why he is going to tell us the backstory that will give us perspective on his current situation.
 "Still, this isn't a story about here and now.
 Me, the Sarge, the Flying Virgin.
 Helen Hoover Boyle.
 What I'm writing is the story of how we met.
-How we got here".
+How we got here."

 This present tense information that makes this book a frame story is incorporated every few chapters as its own chapter, entirely italicized.
 Palahniuk uses these segments as a way to set up his "hidden gun" and as a means to foreshadow where the story is going.
 His present seems disconnected from the past that he narrates throughout the rest of the novel.
-The final chapter concludes in the present, providing the puzzle-piece that strings together all the events and makes sense out of the backstory and their current workings searching for "phenomenons".
+The final chapter concludes in the present, providing the puzzle-piece that strings together all the events and makes sense out of the backstory and their current workings searching for "phenomenons."

 Background

 In 1999, Chuck's father, Fred Palahniuk, began dating an Idaho woman named Donna Fontaine.
 Fontaine had recently put her ex-husband Dale Shackleford in prison for sexual abuse.
-Shackleford had vowed to kill Fontaine as soon as he was released, and after his release, Shackleford followed Fred Palahniuk and Fontaine home from a date to her apartment in Kendrick, Idaho.
-After shooting Fred Palahniuk in the abdomen and Fontaine in the back of the neck, Shackleford left them to die, though he allegedly returned to the scene multiple times to attempt to start a fire large enough to destroy the evidence.
+Shackleford had vowed to kill Fontaine as soon as he was released.
+After his release, Shackleford followed Fred Palahniuk and Fontaine home from a date to her apartment in Kendrick, Idaho.
+After shooting Fred Palahniuk in the abdomen and Fontaine in the back of the neck, Shackleford started a fire and left them to die.

 After Shackleford's arrest and prosecution for the two first degree murders, Chuck Palahniuk was asked to be part of the decision as to whether Shackleford would receive the death sentence.
 Palahniuk had worked in a hospital and as a crime reporter and struggled with his stance on capital punishment.
 Over the next few months he began working on Lullaby.
-According to him, it was a way to cope with the decision he had to make regarding Shackleford's death.
+In an interview with IndieWire, he said it was a way to cope with the decision he had to make regarding Shackleford's death.
 In the spring of 2001, Shackleford was found guilty for two counts of murder in the first degree.
-A month after Palahniuk finished Lullaby, Shackleford was sentenced to death.
+A month after Palahniuk finished Lullaby, Shackleford was sentenced to death, although his sentence was reduced to life in prison after appeal.

 Film adaptation Kickstarter campaign

-On May 17, 2016, a Kickstarter campaign was launched aimed at adapting the novel Lullaby into a feature film.
-The film will be directed by Andy Mingo, who previously directed the short film Romance based on Palahniuk's short story originally published in Playboy Magazine, and produced by John Leake.
-The adaptation is Palahniuk's first screenwriting endeavor, as he and Mingo have co-written the script together.
+In 2016, a Kickstarter campaign to produce an adaptation of Lullaby, to be directed by Andy Mingo with a script by Palahniuk and Mingo, raised over $400,000, but the film was never produced.